micheladellalma/MicroAnalysisWine/README.md

 <img width="522" height="428" alt="image" src="https://github.com/user-attachments/assets/bbdd70b6-1845-47d0-ad18-c287a8691ca0" />

 Among the different steps of the pipeline:

-1. Pre-processing step of the data (both abundance table and metabolomics) 2a.
-Discovering of the pathways related to the genomes (functional annotation) 2b.
-Differentially potentially expressed pathways between time points
+1. Preprocessing of the data (abundance table and metabolomics)
-3. Differentially abundant metabolites bet

-## Functional annotation

-## Filtering and Diversity computation

-## Differential Abundance between time points
+2. Taxonomic classification and differential abundance of taxa between time points

-## Network Analysis
+3. Discovering of the pathways potentially expressed and definition of the pathways enriched for each time point
+4. Metabolites classification into chemical groups and search for enriched metabolites per time point
+5. Integration of all the data and Network analysis